-The HIDOE will make available no less than 82.5 % of the federal grant award to eligible providers in the form of allocation notices or contracts.
+The Hawaii Department of Education will make available no less than 82.5 % of the federal grant award to eligible providers in the form of allocation notices or contracts.
 Additionally, up to 20% will be extended for adult education services to correctional facilities.
-The HIDOE and each grant recipient will be limited to a maximum of 5% of their total award for administrative costs.
+The Department and each grant recipient will be limited to a maximum of 5% of their total award for administrative costs.

-The HIDOE will review eligible provider requests for an increase in local administrative costs above the 5% limitation on an individual basis.
+The Department of Education will review eligible provider requests for an increase in local administrative costs above the 5% limitation on an individual basis.
 A determination will be made on the prevailing circumstances unique to each local provider's situation.